 SONDRA K. PHILLIPS.
 Ms. Phillips is the sole owner of SKP Design, a firm that she founded in 1996.
-SKP Design offers both commercial and residential interior design services throughout Michigan; Sondra is NCIDQ and EDAC certified.
+SKP Design offers both commercial and residential interior design services throughout Michigan with offices in Kalamazoo and Holland MI; Sondra is NCIDQ certified.
 Ms. Phillips graduated from the University of Michigan in 1989.
 Prior to starting SKP Design, Sondra held positions with Tilton and Lewis in Chicago, Eckert-Wordell Architects and First of America Bank in Kalamazoo.
-Her community activities include serving on the Permanent Collection Committee at the Kalamazoo Institute of Arts and the Communications Committee at the Kalamazoo Country Club.
+Her community activities include serving on the Permanent Collection Committee and Building and Grounds Committee at the Kalamazoo Institute of Arts, and the YMCA Board of Directors.
 She has two children.
 Ms. Phillips' passion for marketing, her small business perspective and community connections as a lifelong resident make her an asset to the Bank Board.

 JOHN M. SCHREUDER.
 Mr. Schreuder is the founding CEO of First National Bank of Michigan where he now serves as Chairman Emeritus of the Board of Directors.
 Mr. Schreuder has over 40 years of banking experience in Kalamazoo, Michigan and retired from First National Bank of Michigan on January 1, 2018.
 Mr. Schreuder started his banking career with First National Bank and Trust Co., (predecessor to First of America Bank) where he served in a leadership capacity.
 Prior to Mr. Schreuder's banking career, he was a certified public accountant with a big eight firm.
 He graduated from Western Michigan University with a Bachelor of Business Administration degree.
 Mr. Schreuder served in a leadership capacity on many community organizations including The Kalamazoo Symphony Orchestra, The Gilmore Keyboard and the Kalamazoo County Chamber of Commerce.
 In addition, Mr. Schreuder served on the Michigan Bankers Association and the Michigan Chamber of Commerce Boards.
+Mr. Schreuder's various banking experience and leadership are a valuable asset to the Board.

-VIRGINIA M. SEYFERTH.
-Ms. Seyferth, APR is the Founder and President of SeyferthPR, one of Michigan's largest independently-owned public relations firms.
-She has been recognized in several Michigan business publications as one of the state's most influential business leaders, and provides counsel to some of America's leading executives and companies on M&A communications, reputation management, counsel in media and social media and strategic communications.
-Ginny also has extensive experience in talent acquisition communication.
+VIRGINIA M. SEYFERTH, APR (Ginny) Ms. Seyferth is the Founder and President of SeyferthPR, one of Michigan's largest independently-owned public relations firms.
+The full-service firm manages media, social media and reputation management programs for about 90 clients throughout Michigan and Indiana.
+Ginny is consistently recognized in various Michigan publications as one of the state's most influential business leaders.
+Her specific area of public relations practice includes the managing of crisis and issues, providing communications counsel on M&A work, developing new product launches and talent recruitment and retention programs.